Brushes 2. For oil and acrylic paints.

 We know that all artists who studied at the Royal Academy in London studied drawing.
 As far as painting is concerned, they largely had to teach themselves, from fellow artists or from books.
-A very common way was to learn by copying paintings by old masters such as Claude Lorrain.
+A very common way was to learn by copying works by old masters like Claude Lorrain.

 Just a few things you should keep in mind about Turner.

-•The Royal Academy school only taught drawing at that time and their approach was firmly rooted in the classical world of antiquity.
+· The Royal Academy school, London, only taught drawing at that time and their approach was firmly rooted in the classical world of antiquity.

 And this brings me to the brushes!